extraext/EnhancedCursor/README.md

 ## License

-This project is licensed under the **[Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0)](https://creativecommons.org/licenses/by-nc-nd/4.0/)** license.
+This mod is licensed under the **[Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0)](https://creativecommons.org/licenses/by-nc-nd/4.0/)** license.

 ----------------------------------------------------------------------------------
 *if you encounter any bugs, please inform me by creating a new issue.
 Pull requests are not allowed.*